bnhovde/ES2015-talk/README.md

 > [slide: https://twitter.com/iamdevloper/status/702464176954875904]

-I remember starting out learning react and setting up a pretty basic ...

 So what else has happened in 2016?

 > [slide: bower]

-Bower has died.
-Well, kind of.
+Bower might be on it's way out as more and more things shift towards npm and node land.
 The Angular team has announced that Angular 2 will be distributed through npm, so there'll be no official bower package for Angular 2.

-> [slide: npm]

 Then there was the recent npm incident that sparked a shitstorm.

+> [slide: npm1]
+> [slide: npm2]
+> [slide: npm3]

 If you missed that one, there was some dispute over a package name on npm.